Skip to content

 }

-When the handoff also requires smaller files, see the video compression guide .
+When the handoff also needs smaller files, see how to compress video on Windows .